 - Datasets: for test datasets to investigate model behaviour

-An open source library that provides an interface to gradient boosting framework for various languages, including an all explicit package for Python.
+An open-source library provides an interface to gradient boosting framework for various languages, including an all explicit package for Python.
 It is primarily designed for speed and performance.

-XGBoost optimises the standard GBM algorithm using Parallelization, Regularization, Tree Pruning, and weighted Quantile Sketch and cross validation.
-It also has facilities for Continued Training where one can apply further boosting on already fitted model on new data.
+XGBoost optimizes the standard GBM algorithm using Parallelization, Regularization, Tree Pruning, weighted Quantile Sketch, and cross-validation.
+It also has facilities for Continued Training where one can apply further boosting on the already fitted model on new data.

-The python interface for XGboost is provided using the xgboost module which can automatically perform parallel computation on a single machine which is proven to be faster than other GBMs.
+The python interface for XGboost is provided using the xgboost module, which can automatically perform parallel computation on a single machine that is faster than other GBMs.

-Despite the fact the XGBoost is built for performance, it has its limitations when comes to larger data.
-This flaw is considerably solved by LightGBM – which is also a distributed algorithm for GBM – but difference is that it splits a tree leaf-wise rather than the standard level-wise approach.
-This not only reduces processing overhead, but also reduces the losses caused by the latter hereby increasing the accuracy.
+Despite the fact the XGBoost is built for performance, it has its limitations in larger data.
+This flaw is considerably solved by LightGBM – a distributed algorithm for GBM – but the difference is that it splits a tree leaf-wise rather than the standard level-wise approach.
+This reduces processing overhead and reduces the losses caused by the latter, thereby increasing the accuracy.

-Apart from the leaf-wise approach, another feature of LightGBM is that it automatically bins a continuous feature to speed-up the training process and drastically reduces memory usage.
-In short, its ability to fast train large data and with increased accuracy, LightGBM can be a potential alternative to XGBoost.
+Apart from the leaf-wise approach, another feature of LightGBM is that it automatically bins a continuous feature to speed up the training process and drastically reduces memory usage.
+In short, with its ability to fast train large data and with increased accuracy, LightGBM can be a potential alternative to XGBoost.

 4. Natural Language Processing

-The NLP refers to a set of processes that deals with working on text data, especially data that contains human language (reviews, tweets, transcripts etc.).
-A NLU interface usually contains text processing functions for parsing a text based various grammatical components and semantics, so that a computer can ultimately understand the human text.
+The NLP refers to a set of processes that work on text data, especially data containing human language (reviews, tweets, transcripts, etc.).
+An NLU interface usually contains text processing functions for parsing text-based various grammatical components and semantics so that a computer can ultimately understand the human text.

 - Removing stopwords